 If you use the default file access property list (serial) for HDF5, you can read or write a dataset greater than 2GB with one call.

-The previous solution was to do multiple read/writes as necessary so that the total number of data read/written per call is less than 2 GB.
+The solution for now is to do multiple read/writes as necessary so that the total number of data read/written per call is less than 2 GB.
 We have a Parallel HDF5 Tutorial here:

 See the hyperslab selection examples in the tutorial for how to select a subset of a dataset: